chr15m/nostr-relay-research/XX.md

 #### Adding Nodes

 When learning about a new node from an incoming PING, relays MUST verify the relay URL as valid before adding it to any routing table, by initiating an outgoing websocket connection and performing a `PING`/`PONG` exchange.
 This prevents routing table poisoning.
-This reverse lookup SHOULD be cached and rate limited to prevent DoS attacks - see below.
+If the verification fails (connection timeout, invalid response, or connection refused), the node MUST NOT be added to the routing table.
+This reverse lookup SHOULD be cached and rate limited to prevent DoS attacks.

 #### Bucket Maintenance